Biotechnology Stocks

 Its autologous CAR-T cell therapies are developed in partnership with Bristol Myers Squibb (BMY).

-It also has a program running with Immatix (IMTX), on a proprietary Activated allogeneic cell therapy (ACT), a therapy modifying the tumor micro-chemical environment, in order to reduce its resistance or growth.
+It also has a program running with Immatix (IMTX) on a proprietary Activated allogeneic cell therapy (ACT), a therapy modifying the tumor micro-chemical environment in order to reduce its resistance or growth.

 Editas is focused on using a variant of CRISPR called AsCas12a.
 This is expected to create more precise and efficient gene editing.

-Caribou Biosciences (CRBU)
+4. Caribou Biosciences

 Caribou Biosciences is working on CAR-T therapies for blood cancers, with 2 out of 3 candidates in phase I of clinical trials.
+It has a CAR-NK therapy platform in the pre-clinical stage to target solid tumors.

-It also has a partnership with AbbVie for cancer cell therapies (CAR-T), at an undisclosed stage, due to confidentiality agreements.
+It also has a partnership with AbbVie for cancer cell therapies (CAR-T) at an undisclosed stage due to confidentiality agreements.

-Caribou is also pushing the frontier of CRISPR technology, with the invention of a DNA/RNA hybrid CRISPR system, ChRDNA.
+Caribou is also pushing the frontier of CRISPR technology with the invention of a DNA/RNA hybrid CRISPR system, ChRDNA.

-Intellia Therapeutics, Inc. (NTLA)
+5. Intellia Therapeutics, Inc.

 Intellia is the first company to achieve successful systemic CRISPR gene editing in humans.
-This is especially useful for genetic diseases where ex-vivo like CAR-T therapies might not be an option.
+This is especially useful for genetic diseases where ex-vivo, like CAR-T therapies, might not be an option.
 The company still favors an ex-vivo approach for its cancer therapies.

 Intellia’s main focus is rare diseases, with a total of 8 candidates, of which 2 are in early clinical stage.
-In the cancer segment, one is at the pre-clinical stage and another one is at the IND-enabling stage (Investigational New Drug).
+In the cancer segment, one is at the pre-clinical stage, and another one is at the IND-enabling stage (Investigational New Drug).

 While the Itellia cancer pipeline is interesting, investors will want to pay attention to the rare disease portfolio, likely the focus of markets for the foreseeable future.